MutList

 Returns true if the mutable lists v1 and v2 have the same elements in the same order, i.e. are structurally equal.

-Returns a sorted copy of MutList v, where the elements are ordered from low to high according to their Order instance.
+Sort MutList v so that elements are ordered from low to high according to their Order instance.

 The sort is not stable, i.e., equal elements may appear in a different order than in the input v.